 Two effective ways to establish the result of risk on a project are to evaluate the likelihood or the probability, of risk occurrence, and the impact, or the severity, of the negative effect if the risk occurs.
 Upon identification of a possible risk an initial analysis must be made and the risk register accomplished and forwarded.
 The PMO will evaluate and may decide to collaborate with the rest of the team to validate and create an execution plan for the risk.
 The weekly project team meeting serves as forum for disseminating risk information.
 During this meeting the impact of the risk across all functional areas will be discussed.
 The PMO then designates the risk owner.
+This process allows for multiple inputs on each activity and provides a broad level of review.
 This process not only aides in risk identification and qualification but also prioritizing risk resolution activities.
 The tools are used to assess qualitative and quantitative analyze risk are demonstrated in the following tables.